swilgosz/hanamimastery/data/episodes/44-bridgetown.md

 I'll show you how it works on my episodes list.
 In the frontmatter of this page, I want to specify which collection to paginate, and because I only have 3 items, I'll paginate by 2 episodes per page.

-With this I can replace the `collection.episodes` by `paginator` call, and to show the pagination links, I'll paste the code snipped from the official documentation - you can style it up further if you wish of course.
+With this, I can replace the `collection.episodes` by a `paginator` call, and to show the pagination links, I'll paste the code snipped from the official documentation - you can style it up further if you wish of course.

 Now when I'll visit my browser, I can already see the basic navigation feature enabled.